It is a contagious influenza A that infects humans. It was originally associated with pigs (1930's).

-The 2009 swine flu pandemic is thus called a quadruple reassortant virus.
+The 2009 swine flu pandemic was thus called a quadruple reassortant virus.

 Viral transmission in this case, occurs by exposure to coughing and sneezing, or touching a contaminated surface then touching the eyes, nose, or mouth, according to the CDC.